What's New with Teaching Tools & Technologies

 Tegrity to YuJa Transition

 The new video platform, YuJa, was selected by a team of faculty and staff and implemented in spring 2018.
-It has a more streamlined interface which is very user-friendly, and will be the standard platform for digital media in courses.
-YuJa can be used to record lessons, audio and video, create tutorials, edit videos for storage and streaming, and is integrated into all Blackboard courses.
-Tegrity, NDUS/UND’s current lecture capture application, will be discontinued June 30, 2019.
-TTaDA will work with faculty to move Tegrity content that is needed to the YuJa platform during spring 2019.
+It has a streamlined interface which is very user-friendly, and is the standard platform for digital media in courses.
+YuJa can be used to record lessons, audio and video, create tutorials, edit videos, for storage and streaming, and is integrated into all Blackboard courses.
 YuJa includes automatic closed captioning for all content created in the platform.
+Tegrity was discontinued on June 30, 2019 and requested content has been migrated to YuJa.

-A remote proctoring system is in the process of being selected as UND’s standard service for all online courses, and students will no longer have to pay for proctoring services.
+UND’s partnership with ProctorU allows students to take a test with a live proctor from anywhere using a webcam and Internet connection.
+Starting fall 2019, ProctorU will be the sole source for proctoring for online semester-based courses and students will no longer have to pay for proctoring services.
 Using a single vendor will improve service to students, since only one platform will be used and it will be integrated into Blackboard.
 It also offers better test integrity and security.

-UND is excited to issue digital badges via Credly.
+UND is excited to issue digital badges via Credly's Acclaim.
 Digital badges assist with promoting, tracking, and organizing achievements by capturing and communicating credentials (Hamson-Utley, 2016).

 Digital badging displays evidence of competencies and achievements earned by students, faculty and staff.
 A badge is a visual indicator of accomplishment, skill, quality or interest.